Admissions Essay Workshop

 How you can shine through your essays.
 My main goal for this workshop is to help you bring your voice through your essays, while also helping you figure out what aspects of your experiences and personality will be most appealing to admissions officers.
 I want you to emerge with an essay that sounds like you-- and that makes you sound irresistible!

 The workshop will involve a great deal of interaction with classmates, as students give each other feedback on their essay drafts and ideas.
 If any students feel uncomfortable sharing their essays on our password-protected class website, they are welcome to opt out of some of this interaction and e-mail me their drafts instead.
 No interactions will occur via live chat, so students can complete their work at any time of day.
-I'll also give extensive, tough, specific, and encouraging feedback on at least three drafts of your essay.
+I (or my co-teacher, in Workshop 2) will give extensive, tough, specific, and encouraging feedback on at least three drafts of your essay.
 If you choose to revise your essay further after the class is over, I'm happy to comment briefly on further drafts.
 This is not a graded “class” and will not appear anywhere on an official transcript.
 I'm sure your goal is the same as mine: to emerge from the workshop with the best essay you can write, as well as the tools to write any other essays the application process demands.
 I'm happy to accommodate students' busy schedules or absences.

 How to register:

-Maya Inspektor has almost a decade of experience teaching AP English Language and AP English Literature via PA Homeschoolers.
+Maya Inspektor has more than a decade of experience teaching AP English Language and AP English Literature via PA Homeschoolers.
 As a teacher, her passion and strength lies in helping students bring out their own writing voices and work through the process of revision.
 She has informally helped students with admissions essay writing for years, and she has offered these workshops since the summer of 2016.
-If you would like to see a sample of a student's admissions essay drafts (shared with permission) or if you have any further questions, don't hesitate to e-mail email@example.com.
+If you would like to see a sample of a student's admissions essay drafts (shared with permission) or if you have any further questions, don't hesitate to e-mail firstname.lastname@example.org.